 DISCUSSION AND OUTLOOK

-is moving toward the north-northeast near 32 mph (52 km/h), and
+post-tropical cyclone is moving toward the north near 2 mph (4 km/h)

 HAZARDS AFFECTING LAND